If you’ve researched custom suits at all, you’ve likely heard of Hockerty. How much you know about them may be a different story.

 Looking for more customizations?
 Be sure to scroll to the bottom of the options to switch over to Hockerty’s advanced view.

-You’ll also find more lapel options, such as shawl lapel, and you can even adjust the width.
+You’ll also find more lapel options, such as a shawl lapel, and you can even adjust the width.
 There are more choices for pockets, too, such as straight or slant and breast pocket.

 Customizable Suit Pants